Part of Unit: Emergency Medical Services

 Objectives and Goals

-- Students will demonstrate the proper use of universal precaution gear.
+- Students will describe the principles of moving patients.

 Activities in this Lesson

 - Simple questions - Hooks / Set

 Students will form groups of 3 members and describe two situations when they will remove the patient from a car immediately.

 Students will describe the safety precautions used when they suspect spinal cord injury.